findy-network/findy-network.github.io/content/en/blog/test-coverage/index.md

 ---

-Automated testing is your superpower against regression.
+Automated testing is your superpower against [regression](https://en.wikipedia.org/wiki/Software_regression).
 It prevents you from breaking existing functionality when introducing new code changes.
 The most important aspect of automated testing is **automation**.
-The testing should happen automatically in the continuous integration (CI) pipeline whenever developers create pull requests.
-If the tests are not passing, the team doesn't merge the changes to the main branch.
+The testing should happen automatically in the continuous integration (CI) pipeline whenever developers do code changes.
+If the tests are not passing, the team shouldn't merge the changes to the main branch.
 I often regard the automated test set as an extra team member – the team's tireless knight against regression.